Skip to main content

 3. Toss in your recycling bin.

 Aerosol cans that package cooking sprays, spray paint, disinfectant spray and other products can often be recycled as well.
-Once emptied, aerosol cans without plastic caps may be recycled at a local drop-off location or recycled curbside depending on the municipality.
+Once emptied, aerosol cans may be recycled without plastic caps at a local drop-off location or recycled curbside depending on the municipality.

 For more guidance about recycling packages in your area, check locally for guidance